STBrinkmann/DRIGLUCoSE/README.md

 ## Exposure Model

-In order to estimate each participant's potential exposures to greenspace and local SES, we (i) mapped age- and sex-specific walkable zones around their residential address, and (ii) applied a negative logit weighting function, such that the estimated effect of greenspace
+In order to estimate each participant’s potential exposures to greenspace and local SES, we (i) mapped age- and sex-specific walkable zones around their residential address, and (ii) applied a negative logit weighting function, such that the estimated effect of greenspace